hiperesp/deploy-app/README.md

 apps:create host

 # Now we will sync our app with the latest version of deploy-app:
-git:sync host https://github.com/hiperesp/deploy-app.git main --build
+git:sync host https://github.com/hiperesp/deploy-app.git latest --build

 # Now we will configure our app ports:
 proxy:ports-set host http:80:3000